Black Bart (outlaw): 1880s

-Legacy
+Bestowal

 In geography

 In some areas where Black Bart operated, notably Redwood Valley, California, there is a traditional annual Black Bart Parade featuring a man dressed as Black Bart playing him as a stereotypical Old West villain.
 Also in Redwood Valley, California, the road leading from California State Route 20 to Hell's Delight Canyon is called Black Bart Trail.
 There is a large rock at the side of Highway 101 on the Ridgewood Summit between Redwood Valley and Willits known by locals as "Black Bart Rock", though it is not the actual rock behind which Black Bart was reputed to have hidden while robbing stagecoaches (that rock having been lost in a series of highway improvements over the years).
 In Duncans Mills, California, there is a plaque commemorating Black Bart and featuring his first poem.
 In Oroville, there is a road named Black Bart Road, as well as a stone mortar monument with a description of a robbery that took place at the scene.
 In South Lake Tahoe, California there is a Black Bart Avenue off of Pioneer Trail commemorating his poems.
 In San Andreas, CA, there is an inn named for him: the Black Bart Inn.
+A pumpkin farm in Warrensburg, Illinois (near his Decatur residence) is named Black Bart's Pumpkin Patch.

 In literature

 Black Bart's life and exploits and his pursuit and capture by Hume and Morse are the subject of the 2017 novel The Ballad of Black Bart by Loren D. Estleman.
 The book was named Best Fiction in its "True West Best of the West 2018 Western Books" by True West Magazine.

+The first full length biography is Gentleman Bandit: The True Story of Black Bart, the Old West's Most Infamous Stagecoach Robber, written by John Boessenecker and published by Hanover Square Press in 2023.

+In comics

+Black Bart is a character in La Diligence (The Stagecoach), by Morris and Goscinny, a Lucky Luke comic book from 1968.